mackenzie1/mackenzie1.github.io/README.md

 ## Welcome To Makenzie's Portfolio
 This repository contains my portfolio!
 You can click [here](https://mackenzie1.github.io/mackenzie1/) or use [https://mackenzie1.github.io/mackenzie1/](https://mackenzie1.github.io/mackenzie1/) to view this information in an aesthetically pleasing format.
-I will be posting my projects coming soon.
+I will be posting more projects coming soon.

 > Code is like humor.